Quaker women -- Education

 Collection — Box 1

 Overview The Schofield Normal and Industrial School was founded in 1868 by Martha Schofield (1839-1916), a Pennsylvania Quaker.
-Her intention initially was to provide education for freed slaves.
+Her intention initially was to provide education for formerly enslaved people.
 The School gradually evolved into a boarding school for training young blacks in industrial trades or to become teachers.
 It was absorbed into the public school system in 1952.
-The collection contains minutes of the board of trustees (1886-1942), legal documents, financial records, correspondence and other...
+The collection contains minutes of the board of trustees (1886-1942), legal documents, financial records, correspondence and...